 2. Eat Your Way through Atlanta with a Walking Food Tour!

 Take in some of the city’s most fascinating and unique food experiences.

-7. Learn about Atlanta’s rich African American history and culture
+4. Learn about Atlanta’s Rich African American History & Culture

 Atlanta has been America’s hub for Black movements and culture for more than a century, with significant impact from many African American figures such as Martin Luther King Jr., W.E.B.
 DuBois, John Lewis, Coretta Scott King, Andrew Jackson Young, Jr., Maynard Holbrook Jackson, Jr., and many others.

 Delve into Dr. King’s legacy with our King Historic District Tour.
 This Atlanta experience isn’t just one of our best things to do in Atlanta in 2023.
 This is one of our favorite activities, ALWAYS!

 Other ideas?
 Check out the National Center for Civil and Human Rights, or explore the museum’s virtual tour.
 While you’re in Centennial Olympic Park, you can also visit other attractions like The World of Coca-Cola and Georgia Aquarium.

 In addition, the Sweet Auburn neighborhood has new interpretive and historical markers along Auburn Avenue.
 Wander and read along on one of Atlanta’s sunny days!